sagarkurbet/Heart-Disease-Prediction-/README.md

 3. Applying Classification techniques to get best model with best accuracy .
 4. Among three classifier algorithms(Logistic,Random forest, KNN).
 5. Logistic Regression fits the best model with an accuracy of 88.52% with improved ROC Curve, precision, recall, f1-score.
+6. For example the below image shows the prediction of an patient who is male and has Heart Disease.